Joseph E. Pesce: Professional career

 Early in his career, Pesce conducted research into symbiotic binary stars and the atmospheres of late-type (AGB) giant stars at the Center for Astrophysics and Space Astronomy (CU Boulder).
 At Cambridge and the International School for Advanced Studies he studied the properties of clusters of galaxies and their member galaxies, active galactic nuclei (AGN), their host galaxies and extended environments, and the formation of jets near supermassive black holes.

 Pesce held a postdoctoral position at the Space Telescope Science Institute (STScI), in Baltimore, MD, extending his thesis work using high-resolution Hubble Space Telescope (HST) images, and performing large-scale multi-wavelength studies of AGN.
-He held a Research Associate position at the Pennsylvania State University, in State College, PA, working with high-energy astrophysical data.
+He held a Research Associate Professorship at the Pennsylvania State University, in State College, PA, working with high-energy astrophysical data.

-Pesce is a Program Officer at the National Science Foundation, Division of Astronomical Sciences.
+Pesce is a Program Director at the National Science Foundation, Division of Astronomical Sciences.
 He is responsible for most of the US Federal Government's ground-based radio astronomy facilities.

-He is a Fellow of the Royal Astronomical Society, a Fellow of the Cambridge Philosophical Society, a member of the American Astronomical Society, the American Association for the Advancement of Science, the European Astronomical Society, the International Astronomical Union, and the American Physical Society.
+He a member of the American Astronomical Society, the American Association for the Advancement of Science, the European Astronomical Society, the International Astronomical Union, and the American Physical Society.
 He is an alumnus of the Presidents Leadership Class at CU, and currently serves on their Board of Directors.
-He is a professor at George Mason University in Fairfax, Virginia, and a Visiting Professor at the University of Colorado, Boulder.
+He is a professor at George Mason University in Fairfax, Virginia, and a visiting professor at the University of Colorado, Boulder.

 In popular culture

-Pesce is a regular guest on The Hill's Rising.
+Pesce has been a guest on The Hill's Rising.
 He appears as a commentator and scientific authority on a variety of large-market news and media outlets and for NSF pieces on astrophysics.
 He has contributed to podcasts on astronomy, related topics, and science fiction.
 He is a science consultant for television, movies, and books.

 An expert for Space.com, Pesce conducts AMA sessions and interviews for them.

 Awards and honors

+Pesce was elected Honorary Fellow of Peterhouse, Cambridge in 2025, and a Fellow of the American Physical Society in 2024.
+He is a Fellow of the Royal Astronomical Society and of the Cambridge Philosophical Society.
 Pesce received the NSF Director's Award for Superior Accomplishment in 2018.
 He was nominated for the George Mason University Teaching Excellence Award in 2019 and the Career Connection Faculty Award in 2016.
 He is a member of the Cosmos Club in Washington, D.C.